Hypercubers/hypercubing.xyz/docs/notation.md

 - `IUR` means to left click the I sticker of the IUR piece (edge twists are symmetrical, so it doesn't matter if you left or right click).
 - `FRUI` means to right click the F sticker of the FRUI piece.

-For the slice layers, we use `M` `E` `S` `P`, where P is the slice that follows `O` (although with notation for n^5^ puzzles beginning to be fleshed out, P may end up being used by the new 5D sides of Posterior/Anterior).
+For the slice layers, we use `M` `E` `S` `P`, where P is the slice between `I` and `O` (although with n^5^ notation now using P for Posterior, this may be changed in the future).
+Each slice follows twists the same direction as which side on the axis it is closer to in the alphabet.
+For example, `M` follows `L` because it is closer to `L` than `R` in the alphabet.
+This means that `E` follows `D`, `S` follows `F`, and `P` follows `O`.

 Wide moves are tricky, as we are now using the letter `w` for the 4th dimension axis.
 One way to get around this is to write the numbers you hold down on the keyboard (in MC4D/MPU etc) while clicking on a piece.
 On a 3-layered puzzle, holding down 2 does a slice move, and holding down 1 and 2 will do a wide move.

 - `{2}RO` means to hold <kbd>2</kbd> while doing an RO move (essentially an M move).
 - `{2-3}UO'` means to hold <kbd>2</kbd> and <kbd>3</kbd> while doing a UO' move.